 9. Can we have a phone meeting instead of video?

-Initial consultations can be done on the phone, but not paid sessions.
+Initial consultations can be done on the phone, but only on rare occasion do I offer phone counselling sessions.
 Although some counsellors offer phone sessions, I find that lack of face-to- face communication hinders the process.

 10. Sometimes I see counsellors taking notes.
 What are they for and what do you do with them?